Menu

 • Philadelphia Behavior Therapy Association is approved by the American Psychological Association to sponsor continuing education for psychologists*.
 Philadelphia Behavior Therapy Association maintains responsibility for this program and its content.

-• This program provides two (2) hours of CE credits.
+• This program provides one (3) hour of CE credits.

 • PBTA is also an authorized provider of CE credits for Professional Counselors, Marriage and Family Therapists, and Clinical Social Workers licensed in the state of Pennsylvania.

 Mindfulness-Based Cognitive Therapy (MBCT) is an adaptation of Mindfulness-Based Stress Reduction (MBSR) that integrates Cognitive Behavioral Therapy (CBT) with much-older wisdom practices.
-Originally developed to prevent relapse in people with recurrent depression, MBCT and its adaptations have been shown to not only reduce relapse, but also reduce current symptoms of PTSD, OCD, Panic, GAD, other anxiety, & related disorders (e.g., substance abuse) that can develop when disorders marked by Neuroticism remain untreated.
+Originally developed to prevent relapse in people with recurrent depression, MBCT and its adaptations have been shown to not only reduce relapse of mood disorders, but also reduce current symptoms and /or protect from relapse in conditions such as PTSD, OCD, Panic, GAD, other anxiety, & related disorders (e.g., substance abuse).
+Broadly speaking, MBPs are of benefit for people with disorders marked by Neuroticism as described by Costa & McCrae, X and Barlow, X) and associated experiential avoidance (Hayes, X).
 Through effective integration of scientific findings and theory about emotional processing and the cognitive, physical, and overt and covert behavioral elements of emotion, MBCT has been shown to be a trans-therapeutic intervention of benefit to those with a range of transdiagnostic disorders.
-This is in part through increasing metacognition and changing how one relates habitually with unwanted internal experiences in mind and body.
+This is in part through increasing metacognition (aka "decentering" , "deidentification", etc.) and changing how one relates habitually with unwanted internal experiences in mind and body.
 Moreover, the mindfulness skills developed in MBCT are foundational for the range of compassion-based interventions that also have transtherapeutic benefits for those with emotional disorders.

-In this workshop, developing clinician teachers will read, and observe implementation of the MBCT treatment protocol with non-professionals with anxiety & related conditions.
-Professionals who are willing can also practice guiding short MBCT practices & receiving feedback from professional peers in the hour following the 2-hour MBCT sessions in which they observed an experienced teacher implementing the MBCT protocol.
+In this workshop, developing clinician teachers will directly experience the MBCT treatment protocol .
+Professionals will also practice guiding short MBCT practices & receiving feedback from professional peers and expert MBCT instructors.
 Feedback is offered in the context of a relational mindfulness practice that invites contemplation, reflection, & inquiry about implementing the "Guiding Practice" Domain of the Mindfulness-Based Interventions - Teaching Assessment Criteria (MBI-TAC).
-The Guiding Practice Domain outlines the "bones" or essential elements of each MBCT formal practice including: the 3 step breathing space - regular & responsive; body scan; mindfulness of sounds and thoughts; two ways of knowing; and sitting & movement formal practices.
-Professional participants can also opt to implement the relational mindfulness practice of Mindful Case Consultation (MCC), with a focus on implementing MBCT with challenging cases while maintaining self-care.
-Both the MCC & the teaching feedback occur during the hour with professionals only and after the 2-hr MBCT session.
+The Guiding Practice Domain outlines the "bones" or essential elements of each MBCT formal practice including: the 3 step breathing space - regular & responsive versions; body scan; mindfulness of sounds and thoughts; two ways of knowing; sitting & movement formal practices, and mindful eating.
+Professional participants will also practice implementing the relational mindfulness practice of Mindful Case Consultation (MCC), with a focus on implementing MBCT with challenging cases in individual sessions while maintaining self-care.

 Required reading throughout MBCT training.